Convert PPS to XLAM via C# or Online App

 Free Online Converter for PPS to XLAM

-Using the API, you can also open the password-protected document.
-If your input PPS document is password protected, you cannot convert it to XLAM without using the password.
+While converting PPS file to XLAM, if your input PPS document is password protected you cannot convert it to XLAM without decrypting the document.
 When your document is password protected, it means it enforces certain restrictions on the presentation.
 To remove the restrictions, the password has to be entered.
 A password-protected presentation is considered a locked presentation.
 The API allows you to open the encrypted document by passing the correct password in a LoadOptions object.
-The following code example shows how to open an encrypted document with a password.